Model Gallery FAQ

 Troubleshoot model deployment, training failures, service errors, and debugging issues in PAI Model Gallery.

-PAI Assistant (Xiao PAI) provides O&M and diagnostics for DSW instances, DLC jobs, and EAS services.
-Xiao PAI automatically diagnoses failures and recommends next steps.
+The PAI AI assistant (Xiao PAI) covers the full PAI product suite — providing usage guidance, and offering diagnostic capabilities for DSW instances, DLC jobs, and EAS services.
+It automatically identifies failure causes and recommends next steps and tools.

 Q: How do I check whether deep thinking is enabled for a model evaluation?